jburzynski/TypeGenDocs/source/cli.rst

 * To read a converter class from a specific assembly, converter path can be defined in the following format: *assembly/path/assembly.dll:ConverterClass*, where assembly path is relative to the project's folder.

-For more information on converters, please refer to the :doc:`Using TypeGen <usingtypegen>` section.
+For more information on converters, please refer to the :doc:`Coverters <converters>` section.

 Example
 -------